inno-devops-labs/F23-core-course-labs/lab9.md

 # Lab 9: Introduction to Kubernetes

+## Overview

+In this lab, you will explore Kubernetes, set up a local development environment, and create manifests for your application.

 ## Task 1: Kubernetes Setup and Basic Deployment

 **6 Points:**

-In this lab, you will explore Kubernetes, set up a local development environment, and create manifests for your application.

 1. Learn About Kubernetes:
    - Begin by studying the fundamentals of Kubernetes: